English Journal

 Submit your work by emailing an attachment to englishjournalpoetry@gmail.com.
 Use the subject line “Poetry Submission for Review.”
 The first page of the attached document should be a cover sheet that includes your name, address, email, and a two-sentence biographical sketch.
 In your bio, include how long you have been a member of NCTE, if applicable, and a publishable contact email.
 Following the cover sheet, include one to five original poems in the same document.
 Though we welcome work of any length, shorter pieces (thirty lines and under) often work best for the journal.
 Poems must be original and not previously published.
 Simultaneous submissions are welcome, though writers must immediately withdraw from consideration any poems that are to be published elsewhere by contacting the editors via email.

 Poets whose work is published will receive two complimentary copies of the issue in which their work appears.
-Additional inquiries about poetry submissions may be directed to the coeditors at englishjournalpoetry@gmail.com.
-We look forward to reading and celebrating your work.
+Additional inquiries about poetry submissions may be directed to the editor at englishjournalpoetry@gmail.com.
+Looking forward to reading and celebrating your work.

 Black Youth Futures (beginning Sept 2023: Sept/Jan/May)